EdWordy/UE-MeshIcons/README.md

 ### Notice
 MIT License.

-For version 5.3 of Unreal Engine.
+Current plugin version is 1.0 for version 5.3 of Unreal Engine.